ahmedamasha/REIT/README.md

   then create `tests`  db manually

+ At the end U will be able to hit `http://localhost:5500/#/home`
 <hr>
 - Using d3 library for visualization with charts in home page for activities per an employee that assigned to + some analytics and number refer to the progress.
 <hr>